-You simply need to know the degrees of the scale, and you’ll automatically know which chords are major, minor or diminished.
+You simply need to know the degrees of the scale, and you’ll automatically know which chords are major, minor, or diminished.

 When you’re figuring out these chords, always remember to take into account the accidentals of the key you’re working with!
-A mistake here will cost you greatly, since the chords will not make any sense whatsoever.
+A mistake here will cost you greatly, as the chords will not make any sense whatsoever.